SeakyLuo/SMPlayer/README.md

 SaveChanges button.

-If a playlist contains this music collection, skip it in the MenuFlyout
+If a playlist contains this music collection, skip it in the MenuFlyout.

+Disallow dialog closing when processing request.